Democrats say White House lawyer is refusing to let Hope Hicks answer questions

 The White House signaled Tuesday night it would block Ms. Hicks, the president’s former communications director, from answering questions about her work in the White House.

-White House counsel Pat Cipollone sent a letter Tuesday to House Judiciary Chairman Jerrold Nadler, New York Democrat, detailing that Mr. Trump had instructed Ms. Hicks not to answer any questions about her time in the White House, which ended in February 2018.
+White House Counsel Pat Cipollone sent a letter Tuesday to House Judiciary Chairman Jerrold Nadler, New York Democrat, detailing that Mr. Trump had instructed Ms. Hicks not to answer any questions about her time in the White House, which ended in February 2018.

 The Washington Times Comment Policy